cedelin/cedelin/README.md

 3D Artist & Software Developer 🤸‍♂️
 ------------------------------------

-I have been immersed in the 3D Art Industry for the past five years, where my passion lies in games and film animation.👾\
+I have been immersed in the 3D Art Industry for the past five years,\where my passion lies in games and film animation.👾\
-👩‍💻Currently, I am expanding my expertise with knowledge Software Engineering.\
+Currently, I am expanding my expertise with knowledge Software Engineering.👩‍💻\
 I am taking steps on the path toward Cybersecurity and becoming a pentester.👁‍🗨🏴‍☠️

 * 🌍  I'm based in Madrid, Spain.
 * 🖥️  See my portfolio at [WIP (Don't Click Me)](http://google.es)
 * ✉️  You can contact me at [caroldev@outlook.es](mailto:caroldev@outlook.es)
 * 🚀  I'm currently working on [WIP (Don't Click Me)](http://google.es)
-* 🧠  I'm learning Foundations of Software Engineering in Platzi and... 🪂My Next Step is 42 The Network.
+* 🧠  I'm learning Foundations of Software Engineering in Platzi and...\🪂My Next Step is 42 The Network.
 * ⚡  I'm secretly Spideman... but don't tell anyone. 🕷🕸

 ### Skills